353solutions/learn-go-by-writing-rest-apis/step_02/README.md

 val1, val2 = someFunction()
 ```

-It's very common in Go that the last value return is an error code.
-We don't use
+It's very common in Go that the last value a functions returns is an error
-exceptions as in Python/C++/Java...
+code.
+We don't use exceptions as in Python/C++/Java...

 ### `if` Statement